mithunmohan912/Omni-Platform/client-infrastructure/src/ocInfra/README.md

 •	**actions**: defines the functions to be executed by the popup buttons.
 This actions will override the popup default actions.
 •	**labels**: object which properties define the text (or key in i18n file) used for the title and buttons of the popup.
 •	**sections**: similar to the renderer directive.
-•	**actions**: Actions that can be triggered form the pop up:
+•	**actions**: Actions that can be triggered from the pop up:
 	- reset:
 		+ links: resource links to be unpatched
+        + method: custom action to overwrite the the default behaviour
-		+ callback: custom action to be executed afeter the default behaviour.
+		+ callback: custom action to be executed after the default behaviour.
 	- ok: Action to be executed from ok accept button.
+         + method: custom action to overwrite the the default behaviour -
-		+  callback: custom action to be executed afeter the default behaviour.
+		+  callback: custom action to be executed after the default behaviour.
 	- close: Action to be executed from X button.
+        + method: custom action to overwrite the the default behaviour -
-		+ callback: custom action to be executed afeter the default behaviour.
+		+ callback: custom action to be executed after the default behaviour.

-####3.1 Pop up metamodel example:
+####4.1 Pop up metamodel example:

 	"name":"quote_owner",
         "labels": {